VPatel1993/temable/README.md

 # teamable
 This is a demo project fot IT beginners course
+This is an application ffor amanaging employee user profiles

 ### To run the tests execute